goooseman/dostoevsky-website/README.md

 ### Cheat sheet

+- Use `develop` branch as the base branch to create your branches from
 - To build faster in development use `npm run develop:semi` script, which builds the website only for the first clause group